 Our on-campus food and drink outlets will use Perspex screens to separate you from staff, and those making your food will wear masks and gloves.
 All outlets are open from 8am until 5pm (Source Bar open until midnight).
 Options include:

-The Students’ Union shop is open all day every day and sells a range of food-to-go, essentials and UCLan hoodies and merchandise.
-The shop which sells whole-foods and other eco-friendly products is completely plastic free.
-This is called Essentials and is located on Flyde Road.
+The Students’ Union Shop is open all day every day and sells a range of food-to-go, essentials and UCLan hoodies and merchandise.
+The shop also has a Zero Waste area which sells whole-foods and other eco-friendly products completely waste-free.
+You can find the Union Shop at the front of the Students' Union building on Fylde Road.

 All students benefit from a free membership to Sir Tom Finney Sports centre, and access to the gym and all classes.
 You also have access to UCLan Sports Arena and running track, located just outside the city centre.